MattInglisWhalen/MattInglisWhalen.github.io/_pages/miws_autofit_tutorial_5.md

 <img src="https://mattingliswhalen.github.io/images/MIWsAutoFitTutorial/bessel_bessel.png">

+If you would like to remove a custom-made base function from the list of custom functions, you'll have to navigate to `frontend.cfg` in your installation directory and manually remove the corresponding entries next to the #CUSTOM_NAMES and #CUSTOM_FORMS tags.

-Another issue that might arise is that AutoFit's search algorithm fails to find a global minimum for a model that actually described the data very well.
+Another issue that might arise is that AutoFit's search algorithm fails to find a global minimum for a model that actually describes the data very well.
 Let’s examine the dataset
 <a href="http://mattingliswhalen.github.io/data/MIWsAutoFitTutorial/sudakov.csv">
 sinexp.csv⭳
 </a> generated with the function